raspberrypilearning/pixel-pet/worksheet.md

 	![](images/idle3-code2.png)

-1. If you ran your code now nothing would happen because so far you have only told the program to store information.
-To make something happen you will need to write a command to call on that data and display your colours int he right order on the Sense HAT LED Matrix.
+1. If you ran your code now, nothing would happen because so far you have only told the program to store information.
+To make something happen, you will need to write a command to call on that data and display your colours in the right order on the Sense HAT LED Matrix.
 Type this command underneath your lists:

 	```python
 	sense.set_pixels(pet1)